fluxbb/core/README.md

 ### Documentation

-Developer resources for this version can be found on [our website](https://fluxbb.org/docs/v2.0).
+Developer resources for this version can be found in [the documentation repository](https://github.com/fluxbb/docs).